Skip to content

 Nyakaar abandoned her home in South Sudan when armed conflict threatened her village.
 She found safety in the Bentiu Protection of Civilians camp, a U.N.-run camp for internally displaced South Sudanese people where World Relief operates health and nutrition programming.
 Shortly after arriving, Nyakaar gave birth to her son, Bone.

-While many of us think of refugees when we hear the words “mass displacement,” the majority of displaced people worldwide are actually internally displaced people like Nyakaar and Bone.
+While many of us think of refugees when we hear the words “mass displacement,” the majority of displaced people worldwide are actually internally displaced people like Bone and his mother.

 What causes mass displacement?